ocp-devspaces-gamification/ds-challenge-04/README.md

     * Consistent way of creating standardized end points for current and future testing
 * Now you can
     * Request additional resources easily similar to any workload in the kubernetes
-    * Add events to your IDE which can allow to do tasks before start, after start or after stop
+    * Add events to your IDE which can allow to do tasks : before start, after start or after stop of the workspace